Natural Gas Act of 1938: Natural Gas Act of 1938

 In 1938, the United States Congress passed the Natural Gas Act in order to take control of interstate natural gas transmission.
 This was the first time the federal government became involved in regulating rates of interstate transmission.
 The act gave the Federal Power Commission (FPC), a government agency, jurisdiction over regulation.
 It was the job of the FPC to regulate the rates that transmission companies charged.
-The act required that companies had to obtain a "certificate of public convenience and necessity" from the Federal Power Commission before they could make an interstate sale of natural gas.
+The act required that companies obtain a "certificate of public convenience and necessity" from the Federal Power Commission before they could make an interstate sale of natural gas.
 These certificates set the maximum prices natural gas could be sold for.
 This meant that if gas flowed from one state to another where it was sold to a gas distribution company, the sale by the pipeline to the distributor would need a certificate.
 However, the final sale to retail customers were exempt from the law.

-Although the Natural Gas Act might regulated both the transportation and sale of gas in interstate commerce, the production and gathering of gas was exempt from federal regulation.
+Although the Natural Gas Act might regulate both the transportation and sale of gas in interstate commerce, the production and gathering of gas was exempt from federal regulation.
 Oil companies claimed that because production and gathering was exempt, any sales that took place at the wellhead or along the gathering lines between the oil company that owned the well and the pipeline company was also exempt from Natural Gas Act regulation.
 The producers wanted to charge a wellhead price based on market forces, while consumer groups argued that the Natural Gas Act intended that both producers and pipelines should be limited to cost-based rate regulation, so that the final price paid by consumers would represent only the cost of producing, transporting and distributing the gas.
+The Kerr Bill was introduced in 1949 to amend the Act to specifically exclude the regulation of wellhead gas prices.
+Although it passed both houses it was vetoed by Truman in 1950.
+The dispute is said to have played a part in 1949's failed renomination of Leland Olds, the Chairman of the Federal Power Commission, who believed in aggressive use of the FPC's powers to regulate Natural Gas prices and had testified against the Kerr Bill even though the Commission itself was neutral.